Chiragasourabh/minisom-onnx/README.md

 - **name**: *(Optional)* A string specifying the name of the ONNX model.
 If not provided, a random uuid will be used.
 - **threshold**: *(Optional)* A float value representing the threshold for quantization error.
 If provided, an additional node indicating whether the quantization error exceeds this threshold will be included in the ONNX model.
 - **labels**: *(Optional)* A 2D numpy array containing labels corresponding to the SOM grid.
 If provided, an additional node mapping the best matching unit (BMU) to a label will be included.
 - **outputs**: A list of strings specifying the desired output names to include in the final model.
+The default value is ['winner'].
 - **opset**: *(Optional)* An integer specifying the ONNX opset version to use.
 The default value is 18.

 ### Outputs